grumpy-systems/website/content/posts/2024/remote-logging-with-syslog-ng-and-fluent-bit.md

 One good practice for most environments is centralized logging.
 This is recommended in a number of security benchmarks, but the idea is largely to keep logs outside a device that can get compromised.
-If a device does get taken over, even if it's wiped clean the logs and traces of what went wrong can hopefully survive.
+If a device does get taken over, even if it's wiped clean, the logs and traces of what went wrong can hopefully survive.

 Even in my homelab, I still see benefit.
-Some network gear, namely my Unifi switches and Access Points keep very good logs but they are reset every time a device reboots.
+Some network gear, namely my Unifi switches and Access Points, keep very good logs but they are reset every time a device reboots.
 Alongside this, having logs in one place is a great benefit just for visibility into what's going on.